ideabucket/bbedit-fish-clm/README.md

 [fcmd]: https://fishshell.com/docs/current/commands.html

-On the other hand it has its own limitations because it is codeless: it doesn't colour variables, it relies on dumb and fragile indentation-matching to match the beginning and end of functions, and it currently behaves undesirably if you use things that look like a fish command but aren't, such as 'time' in `set time`.
+On the other hand it has its own limitations because it is codeless: it relies on dumb and fragile indentation-matching to match the beginning and end of functions, and it currently behaves undesirably if you use things that look like a fish command but aren't, such as 'time' in `set time`.

 A proper codeful language module with intelligent parsing would be a much better alternative.
 If this tempts you to write one, please do.